-- Does not exceed the American Society for Testing and Materials (ASTM) specification, D975, for grade ultra-low sulfur 2-D or grade 2-D S15, or, - b.
+- a.
+Does not exceed the American Society for Testing and Materials (ASTM) specification, D975, for grade ultra-low sulfur 2-D or Grade 2-D S15, or - b.
 Has a maximum sulfur content not to exceed 0.0015% by weight (15 ppm), and either a minimum cetane number of 40 or maximum aromatic content of 35 volume percent.

 Exceedance of these specifications may be considered credible evidence of an exceedance of emission limits.
 A change in the fuel type or the fuel sulfur content may require a permit to modify and operate.
+(9 VAC 5-80-1180)

-- 9. Fuel Certification The permittee shall obtain a certification from the fuel supplier with each shipment of diesel fuel.
+- 15. Fuel Certification The permittee shall obtain a certification from the fuel supplier with each shipment of ultra-low sulfur diesel fuel oil and renewable diesel fuel.
 Each fuel supplier certification shall include the following: - a.
 The name of the fuel supplier; - b.
 The date on which the diesel fuel was received; - c.
-The quantity of diesel fuel delivered in the shipment; and d.
-A statement that the diesel fuel:
+The quantity of diesel fuel delivered in the shipment; and - d.
+A statement that the diesel fuel: - i. complies with the ASTM specifications for Grade No. 1-D S15 or Grade No. 2-D S15 (also known as ultra-low sulfur diesel (ULSD)); or - ii. has a sulfur content per shipment not to exceed 0.0015% by weight (15 ppm) and either a minimum cetane number of forty or maximum aromatic content of thirty-five percent by volume.

-- i. complies with the ASTM specifications for Grade No. 1-D S15 or Grade No. 2-D S15 (also known as ultra-low sulfur diesel (ULSD)); or - ii. has a sulfur content per shipment not to exceed 0.0015% by weight (15 ppm) and either a minimum cetane number of forty or maximum aromatic content of thirty-five percent by volume.
+Alternatively, the permittee must obtain approval from DEQ's NRO's Regional Air Compliance Manager, if other documentation will be used to certify the diesel fuel type.

-Alternatively, the permittee must obtain approval from DEQ-NRO's Regional Air Compliance Manager, if other documentation will be used to certify the diesel fuel type.
-Fuel sampling and analysis, independent of that used for certification, as may be periodically required or conducted by DEQ may be used to determine compliance with the fuel specifications stipulated in Condition 8.
+Fuel sampling and analysis, independent of that used for certification, as may be periodically required or conducted by DEQ may be used to determine compliance with the fuel specifications stipulated in Condition 14.
 Exceedance of these specifications may be considered credible evidence of the exceedance of emission limits.
 (9 VAC 5-80-1180)